 Then Satan answered Yahweh, and said, 'Does Job fear God for nothing?
 Haven't you made a hedge around him, and around his house, and around all that he has, on every side?
 You have blessed the work of his hands, and his substance is increased in the land.
 But put forth your hand now, and touch all that he has, and he will renounce you to your face.'
 Job 1:9 WEB

-Job was a righteous man who feared God.
-It also tells us that God had built a hedge of protection around Job and all that he owned, and that God blessed the work of his hands.
+Job was a righteous man who feared God, and because of that, God had built a hedge of protection around Job and all that he owned.
+God also blessed the work of his hands.
 There were many times when satan wanted to test Job, to sift him as wheat like Peter (Luke 22:31), but he could not get to him because of this divine hedge that God had placed around him.

 When the hedge was gone, satan went after Job and his family in full force, but that was not enough to break Job's spirit.
 So satan came back wanting even more access, to be able to touch Job's physical body.
 'Skin for skin, all that a man has will he give for his life' (Job 2:4) were the words that he used.
 Again, God gave him access through the hedge.
 The test was to see if satan could make Job curse God, and things got really bad for Job.
 In the end, Job passed the test and God restored everything that Job had owned before, double (Job 42:12).

 Jesus told Peter: 'satan has asked for you, that he may sift you as wheat' (Luke 22:31).
 He had to ask God for permission to sift Peter.
-If I was Peter, I would asked: 'What did You tell him???'
+If I was Peter, I would asked: 'Well what did You tell him???'

 That said, not everything that we suffer in this life is a test.
 Some things we bring on ourselves by making bad choices.
 If we max out a credit card on frivolous shopping, it is not God's fault when the bill comes due.
 Paul wrote 'Don't be deceived.
 God is not mocked, for whatever a man sows, that will he also reap' (Galatians 6:7).
 Solomon wrote that whoever breaks a hedge, may be bitten by a snake (Ecclesiastes 10:8).